Jeius/GraphIllustrator/README.md

 ### Step-by-Step Guide

-1. **Clone the Repository:**
+1. **Clone the Repository**

    ```bash
    git clone <repository_url>
    cd <project_directory>
    ```

-2. **Create and Activate Conda Environment:**
+2. **Create and Activate Conda Environment**
-   Create a new Conda environment using the `environment.yaml` file provided:
+   Use the provided `environment.yaml` file to create a new Conda environment:

    ```bash
    conda env create -f environment.yaml
    conda activate graph-illustrator
    ```

-3. **Install Additional Dependencies (if necessary):**
-   If new dependencies are added to the project:
+3. **Install Additional Dependencies (if necessary)** If new dependencies are added, update the environment:

    ```bash
    conda env update -f environment.yaml
    ```

-4. **Run the Project:**
+4. **Run the Project**
-   Use the `run.bat` file to start the application:
+   Start the application using the `run.bat` file:

    ```bash
    run.bat
    ```

-5. **Build the Executable:**
+5. **Build the Executable**
-   To build the project into an executable, use the `build.bat` file.
-This uses PyInstaller to package the application:
+   Package the project into an executable using the `build.bat` file.
+PyInstaller is used for the build process:
    ```bash
    build.bat
    ```
-   After building, the executable can be found in the `dist` folder.
+   After building, the executable will be located in the `dist` folder.

+---

 ## How to Use

 1. Launch the application by running `run.bat`.
-2. Use the graphical interface to add or remove vertices and edges.
+2. Use the graphical interface to:
+   - Add or remove vertices and edges.
-3. Select and execute graph algorithms from the available options.
+   - Select and execute graph algorithms from the available options.
-4. Switch between directed and undirected graphs as needed.
+   - Switch between directed and undirected graph representations.
+3. Explore advanced features such as:
+   - Finding the graph center.
-5. Explore advanced features like finding graph centers, independent sets, and vertex covers.
+   - Identifying independent sets and vertex covers.
-6. Visualize the complement of the graph for better understanding of connections.
+   - Visualizing the graph's complement.

+---

 ## Contributions

 Contributions are welcome!
+If you would like to contribute:

+- Submit a pull request.
-Please feel free to submit a pull request or report issues on the GitHub repository.
+- Report issues via the GitHub repository.

+---

 ## License